 Typically, sufferers experience gas, bloating, pain, diarrhea, abdominal distention, etc.

-No doubt, our nutritionists and dietitians can help those who are looking for help creating a nutritionally-balanced low FODMAP diet.
+No doubt, our practitioners can help those who are looking for help creating a nutritionally-balanced low FODMAP diet.

 Together with one of our practitioners you can create a low FODMAP meal plan, alleviating some or all of the unpleasant symptoms, and achieve better digestive health.